Rent safe and private dog parks hosted by locals

 Know that puppies often struggle to generalize behaviors

 Dogs often struggle to generalize behaviors.
-This means they might be able to follow basic cues in a familiar environment but still struggle to perform out and about.
-Don’t worry: This is completely normal, and it doesn’t mean anything is wrong with your training!
-It just means your dog needs more practice to understand that the picture of loose leash walking is the same in your neighborhood as it is in a public park.
+This means they might be able to follow basic cues in a familiar environment—but still struggle to perform out and about.
+This is completely normal!
+Your dog just needs practice to understand that the picture of loose leash walking is the same in your neighborhood, a public park, your own yard... anywhere you go together.

-This is important to note because it’s easy to feel frustrated when we feel like our dogs should know something but aren’t acting on it.
-In most cases, it’s not that our pets are purposely disobeying — they just haven’t fully generalized our cues yet!
+This is important to note because it’s easy to feel frustrated when we think our dogs "should" know something but aren’t acting on it.
+In most cases, our pets aren't purposely disobeying.
+They just haven’t fully generalized our cues yet!

 Your dog will need the most exercise when they’re between about two and eight years old.
-This is the “prime” of their adult life!
-Your dog is fully developed and still young enough to maintain their stamina — and it's more important than ever that they stay at a healthy weight.
+This is the “prime” of their adult life—they're fully developed but still young enough to maintain their stamina.
+It's also a great time to make sure they stay at a healthy weight.

 Puppy exercise needs

-While young puppies need to use their bodies to develop muscle strength and coordination (not to mention get important socialization to the world around them) you should err on the side of caution with any intense or high impact activities before their growth plates close.
+While young puppies need to use their bodies to develop muscle strength and coordination—not to mention get that all-important socialization to the world around them—you should err on the side of caution.
+Avoid intense or high impact activities before your new dog's growth plates close.
 This can prevent long-term joint damage and reduce the risk of problems like hip dysplasia.

 When do your puppy’s growth plates close?
 That depends on their breed.
 In general, smaller dogs reach physical maturity more quickly than larger breeds.
 Most canine companions are ready for increased exercise between one to two years of age.
 This doesn't mean you can't start leash training earlier!
 It just means you need to be cautious about not overdoing it.

-Top things to keep in mind while walking your puppy:
+Top things to keep in mind while exercising your puppy:

-• Vary your amounts of exercise and pay attention to whether or not your puppy seems too tired to keep going.
+• Vary your amounts of exercise.
+Pay attention to whether or not your puppy seems too tired to keep going.
 Remember that excessive exercise, even if it's in the context of a leash training session, does more harm than good.

-• If your young dog is having a hard time settling, it's okay to throw in an additional exercise session — but be mindful of their joint health and other fulfillment opportunities, too.
+• If your young dog is having a hard time settling, it's okay to throw in an additional exercise session.
+Just be mindful of their joint health and other fulfillment opportunities, too.

 Learn more about your puppy's exercise requirements here.